-The dissertation defense takes approximately one hour to complete.
-The only people who should attend a defense are the candidate, the dissertation committee, LU faculty members, and SCA doctoral students.
+The dissertation defense takes approximately two hours to complete.
+The only people who should attend a defense are the candidate, the dissertation committee, and LU faculty members.
 The following procedures are recommended:

-- Introductions and welcome - Opening prayer by chair and introduction of the committee and candidate - 15-20 minute presentation by candidate - Questions and comments from the committee - Questions and comments from the SCA Faculty - Dismissal of candidate for committee deliberation - Re-connection with candidate for decision and discussion of revisions, as applicable - Final remarks limitations, discussion of the findings, and suggestions for future research.
+- Introductions and welcome - Opening prayer by chair and introduction of the committee and candidate - 15-20-minute presentation by the candidate - Questions and comments from the committee - Questions and comments from the SCA Faculty - Dismissal of the candidate for committee deliberation - Re-connection with the candidate for decision and discussion of revisions, as applicable - Final remarks

+After prayer and preliminary remarks by the chair, the candidate gives the defense presentation.
+The presentation needs to include the following: an overview of the study's purpose and significance (both practical and empirical), the methods, the analysis, the results, limitations, discussion of the findings, and suggestions for future research.
 The presentation should be used as an aid.
-Reading from the presentation or script is not acceptable and may result in an unsuccessful defense.
+Reading from the presentation or script is unacceptable and may result in an unsuccessful defense.
 Following the defense presentation, the committee members will ask questions.
 Following questions and discussion, all individuals not on the committee, including the candidate, will disconnect to provide the committee the opportunity to discuss the defense.
-Using the Dissertation Defense Decision Form for guidance, the committee will make a decision.
+Using the Dissertation Defense Decision Form for guidance, the committee will decide.
 The candidate is invited to reconnect, and the chair will inform the candidate of the outcome.
 The committee makes one of the following decisions: